ninbura/windows/readme.md

             - ```PowerShell
               winget search [browser name]
               ```
-        - If your desired browser is not available on winget, install it the old fashionED way.
+        - If your desired browser is not available on winget, install it the old fashioned way.
         - Run one of the following commands, unless you plan on using Microsoft Edge which should already be installed.
             - ```PowerShell
               winget install TheBrowserCompany.Arc